When to repot japanese maple bonsai

 The Japanese Maple Bonsai is a delicate and intricate tree that requires proper care to thrive.
 One important aspect of caring for a Japanese Maple Bonsai is knowing when to repot it.
 Repotting is necessary to provide the tree with fresh soil and ensure its continued health and growth.

-See also How to clean bonsai leaves
+See also How to take care of a bonsai tree pruning

 1. Time of Year